-The Governments of Norway and Burkina Faso, the World Bank, and the Bill & Melinda Gates Foundation will be hosting two events - Beating the Drum: Domestic Resource Use and Mobilization for Accelerating Progress Towards SDG3+, and the Global Financing Facility Replenishment on 5-6 November 2018.
-This event is by invitation only.
+The Governments of Norway and Burkina Faso, the World Bank, and the Bill & Melinda Gates Foundation hosted two events - Beating the Drum: Domestic Resource Use and Mobilization for Accelerating Progress Towards SDG3+, and the Global Financing Facility Replenishment on 5-6 November 2018.

 Lancet Comment by the GFF Replenishment co-hosts

 Financing the SDGs: mobilising and using domestic resources for health and human capital by Roch Marc Christian Kaboré, Erna Solberg, Melinda Gates and Jim Yong Kim.
 The article is available free of charge.

 This paper was prepared to inform discussion at the conference “Beating the DRUM - Domestic Resource Use and Mobilization for accelerating progress towards SDG3,” on 5 November 2018, in Oslo.

 Civil society communique on the GFF

 Civil society is recognized by the GFF as a critical stakeholder in planning, implementation, resource mobilization, monitoring and accountability.